norenh/SimpleTester/README.txt

  -p for browser window persistance after script finishes.
-In headless mode, does nothing -b [firefox|chrome|safari|edge] sets the browser to use -f path to browser (only needed if not in path, safari not supported) -r [HEIGHTxWIDTH] sets initial browser size to height x width, example "-r 1600x1200" -t test run only, only checks config, scripts and some arguments in a dry run
+In headless mode, does nothing -b [firefox|chrome|safari|edge] sets the browser to use -f path to browser (only needed if not in path, safari not supported) -r [WIDTHxHEIGHT] sets initial browser size to width x height, example "-r 1600x1200" -t test run only, only checks config, scripts and some arguments in a dry run

 The config-file should have the following structure: